zerxen/Project_FAST/README.md

                     MMMMMM                     MMMMMMMM
                                                 OMMM
 ```
+## Authors (C):
-## (c) Peter Havrila
+ - Peter Havrila
-phavrila@gmail.com
+   - phavrila@gmail.com
    - This software is sponsored by [NetworkGeekStuff.com](http://networkgeekstuff.com/)

-Please read README.TXT to know how to configure this software before running it
+Please explore "configuration" directory to know how to configure this software
-against your Nuage/vmware/ixchariot as access parameters to these systems are
+before running it against your Nuage/vmware/ixchariot managment system as access
-taken from these files, not as arguments
+parameters to these systems have to configured first in configuration files, not
+as command-line arguments!

-Hint: Always explore -h in each level of nested commandline
+Hint: Always explore -h in each level of nested commandline, ergo to see help
+for Nuage CLI commands, use arguments "nuage -h", afterwards "nuage show -h"

 ## DEPENDENCIES:
 1) Python 2.7 (unfortunatelly incompatible with Python 3.x)